Sue: New font. I don’t like it.

 Sarah is definitely going to be sacrificed.
 Honest.

 Sue: She’s been lying on that table for hours.
-They’ve been waving a knife above her head for so long now, she just looks bored.
+They’ve been waving a knife above her head for so long now, she’s actually bored.
 She should have been killed ages ago.
-Why do the bad guys always have to do a little dance first?
+And why do the bad guys always have to do a little dance first?

 The Doctor drags Sarah away from the sacrificial altar.